espdev/mpl-events/README.md

 `MplEventDispatcher` class provides API (handler methods interface) for all matplotlib events.
 You may override and implement some of these methods for handling corresponding events.

-A dispatcher might be connected to a canvas using mpl objects `figure` or `axes` (or `canvas`).
+The dispatcher might be connected to a canvas using mpl objects `figure` or `axes` (or `canvas`).
 In general, we do not need to think about it.
 We just pass `figure` instance to contructor usually.

-And it is all.
+We calls method `mpl_connect()` and it is all.
 We do not need to worry about connecting/disconnecting or remember mpl event names.

 If we want to use another methods (not base API that provides `MplEventDispatcher`) for handling events we can use `mpl_event_handler` decorator inside our dispatcher class.